-Peru is located on the Pacific Coast side of the continent of South America, with an area of 1,285,215 km2 (slightly smaller than the State of Alaska), and has a population of 28,220,764 habitants (2007).
-The capital city is Lima, located in the center coast of the country with a population of 8,445,200 habitants (2007).
-The population is in majority Catholic (89 %) and from an ethnic point of view they are 45% Amerindian, 37% mixed, 15% Indo-Europeans, 3% Afro-American, Orientals, among others.
+Peru is located on the Pacific Coast side of the continent of South America, with an area of 1,285,215 km2 (slightly smaller than the State of Alaska), and has a population of 31,237,385 habitants (2017).
+The capital city is Lima, located in the center coast of the country with a population of 9,485,405 habitants (2017).
+The population is majority-Catholic (76%) and from an ethnic point of view they are 28% Indigenous, 60% mixed, 5% Caucasian, 3% Afro-American, Orientals, and other.
 As part of its cultural wealth, a multitude of native languages coexist in Peru.
-Although Spanish is the language of common use, the Quechuan is an important heredity of the Inca past.
+Although Spanish is the language of common use, Quechuan is an important inheritance from its Incan past.
 There also exist other dialects such as the Aymara and diverse Amazon languages that are distributed in a surprising variety of families.
 In general terms, the weather is mixed from tropical in the eastern rainforest, passing through cold on the Andes, to dry desert in the western coast.
-The official currency of Peru is the Nuevo Sol (S/.).
+The official currency of Peru is the Sol (S/).

-The Republic is ruled by the Political Constitution of 1993 (Constitución Política de 1993), approved by the Democratic Constituent Congress (Congreso Constituyente Democrático) and then ratified by referendum with 52 % of the vote (the amount of total electors was 8,178,742), and in force since December 31, 1993.
-The reform of the Constitution requires a simple majority from Congress and referendum.
+The Republic is ruled by the Political Constitution of 1993 (Constitución Política de 1993), approved by the Democratic Constituent Congress (Congreso Constituyente Democrático) and then ratified by referendum with 52% of the vote (the number of total electors was 8,178,742), and in force since December 31, 1993.
+Reform of the Constitution requires a simple majority from Congress and popular referendum.
 Otherwise, the reform can be approved by two consecutive congressional approvals, with specific quorums.
-Thirty four articles of the Political Constitution of 1993 have been modified since it came into force.
+Thirty-nine articles of the Political Constitution of 1993 have been modified since it came into force.

 As it is expressed in the Political Constitution of 1993, the Republic of Peru is democratic, social, independent and sovereign.